Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 by Stefan
 21.4.2024, 20:10

-Thanks for brining up the topic Kantar!
+Thanks for brining up the topic, Kantar!
 I have read your post about Gen Z and I mostly agree with you.

-To begin with, I agree that Gen Z is more money coun
+To begin with, I agree that Gen Z is more money conscious.